-6.1 Key process steps in this stage
+6.1.
+Key process steps in stage 1

-- 6.1.1 Reports alleging test incidents might be received directly by the school or other responsible entity or forwarded to the school via the Test Administration Authority. - 6.1.2 The principal or other responsible entity (which, subject to arrangements in place in any particular jurisdiction may be the school board, system authority or Test Administration Authority) undertakes a preliminary assessment of the report to confirm whether it has face validity (i.e. if the incident had occurred as alleged, it would constitute a breach of the National Protocols) and whether or not it is frivolous, vexatious or unfounded. - 6.1.3 Where the responsible entity is satisfied that a report does not have face validity, that is, if what happened is not a breach of the National Protocols, no further action is required. - 6.1.4 Allegations which could constitute a breach of National Protocols and could be proven, that is, they are not simply frivolous, vexatious or unfounded, should be immediately notified to the Test Administration Authority (if the Test Administration Authority is not yet involved) as alleged test incidents which will be investigated, in line with section 10.1 of the National Protocols. - 6.1.5 The responsible entity should also inform the Test Administration Authority as to the identity of the relevant investigating authority that will conduct the investigation to determine what happened and who was responsible.
-The investigation will be undertaken in accordance with relevant procedures. - 6.1.6 The Test Administration Authority will notify ACARA of the allegation and the investigation and also inform the relevant system authority if this has not already been done. - 6.1.7 If the allegation raises questions about the validity of a test or test result, then the Test Administration Authority or ACARA or both may seek further advice about the incident to determine whether additional action needs to be taken.
+- 6.1.1.
+Reports alleging test incidents may be received directly by a school or other responsible entity, or forwarded to a school via its test administration authority. - 6.1.2.
+The principal or other responsible entity (which, subject to arrangements in place in any particular jurisdiction, may be the school board, system authority or test administration authority) undertakes a preliminary assessment of the report to confirm whether it has face validity (that is, if the incident occurred as alleged, it would constitute a breach of the national protocols) and whether it is frivolous, vexatious or unfounded. - 6.1.3.
+Where the responsible entity is satisfied that the report does not have face validity (that is, what happened was not a breach of the national protocols), no further action is required. - 6.1.4.
+Allegations that could constitute a breach of national protocols and could be proven (that is, they are not simply frivolous, vexatious or unfounded) should be immediately notified to the test administration authority (if the test administration authority is not yet involved) as alleged test incidents that will be investigated in line with section 10.1 of the national protocols. - 6.1.5.
+The responsible entity should also inform the test administration authority about who will conduct the investigation to determine what happened and who was responsible.
+The investigation will be undertaken in accordance with relevant procedures. - 6.1.6.
+The test administration authority will notify ACARA of the allegation and the investigation, and also inform the relevant system authority if this has not already been done. - 6.1.7.
+If the allegation raises questions about the validity of a test or test result, then the test administration authority or ACARA, or both, may seek further advice about the incident to determine whether additional action needs to be taken.

-6.2 Guidance on Stage 1 - Assessment and Notification
+6.2.
+Guidance on stage 1: Assessment and notification

-- 6.2.1 The National Protocols provide that Test Administration Authorities may establish different arrangements to receive and manage allegations depending on the source of the allegation, the original recipient of the allegation, and the nature of the allegation.
-Further, allegations which arise and are originally received at school level be documented and the information forwarded to the relevant Test Administration Authority as soon as possible. - 6.2.2 Possible sources of allegations include pupils participating in the tests, parents, school staff and members of the general community.
-Allegations of test incidents might initially be brought to the attention of a number of individuals/bodies such as: - Principals, teachers or other school staff; - the relevant Test Administration Authority; - the relevant department or system authority; - ACARA - local members of parliament or relevant ministers; - the media.
+6.2.1.
+The national protocols provide that test administration authorities may establish different arrangements to receive and manage allegations, depending on the source of an allegation, the original recipient of an allegation and the nature of an allegation.
+Further, allegations that arise and are originally received at a school level are documented and the information forwarded to the relevant test administration authority as soon as possible.

+- 6.2.2.
+Possible sources of allegations include students participating in the tests, parents, school staff and members of the general community.
+Allegations of test incidents may initially be brought to the attention of a number of individuals/bodies such as:

+- principals, teachers or other school staff

+- the relevant test administration authority

+- the relevant department or system authority

+- ACARA

+- local members of parliament or relevant ministers

+- the media.